va7sdf/artbergmann/news/1985-1989/_posts/1989-03-10-art-bergmann-s-funny-juno-joke.markdown

 ---
 title: art bergmann's funny juno joke
-article_author:
+article_author: craig macinnis
-article_publication:
+article_publication: the toronto star
-article_date:
+article_date: march 10, 1989
 ---
-The Toronto Star / Friday, March 10, 1989 / by Craig MacInnis

 In case you're wondering, Art Bergmann hasn't bothered to prepare an acceptance speech.

 The Vancouver punk veteran, who performs at Lee's Palace Monday and Tuesday, is nominated for a Juno as Most Promising Male Vocalist (and another for his video to "Our Little Secret").